 Erythemato-telangiectatic (E-T) subtype: Characterized by diffuse erythema and telangiectasias on the cheeks, forehead, dorsal nose, or entire face.

 Papulo-pustular subtype: Characterized by papules and pustules often on a blush of erythema primarily affecting the nose, cheeks, and forehead.
-Predilection of lesions is on the central aspect of the face, sometimes with central facial edema.
-Associated with flushing.
+Predilection of lesions is on the central aspect of the face, sometimes with central facial edema; associated with flushing.

 Phymatous subtype: Marked by thickening of the skin, irregular skin texture, edema, hypertrophy and hyperplasia of sebaceous glands, connective tissue, and vascular bed of the nose (rhinophyma).
 These changes can also be seen on the chin (gnathophyma), ears (otophyma), forehead (metophyma), and eyelids (blepharophyma); almost exclusively in males.

 Ocular subtype: Can be seen in the presence or absence of skin manifestations of rosacea.
 Characterized by conjunctival erythema and injection, sometimes accompanied by eyelid edema (blepharitis), foreign body sensation, and/or glandular inflammation (chalazion) along the eyelid margin.
 Patients report subjective symptoms: foreign body sensations, dry eyes, itching and burning, photosensitivity.
 The vision is rarely affected.
+Because severe long-term consequences may result from untreated ocular rosacea, ongoing ophthalmologic evaluation is strongly recommended.

 Acne vulgaris: Open (blackheads) and closed (whiteheads) 1-2 mm follicular-based papules.
 Some of the lesions are excoriated.
 Comedones are not a feature of rosacea.